Asparagus in not a vegetable crop for the inpatient gardener, to get any thing near a decent crop it takes 2yrs of growing.

 General Care:

 Keep the bed weed free by hand weeding and well watered in dry weather.
-By early November the foliage will die back and can be cut down to 2 inch above soil level.
+By early November the foliage will die back and can be cut down to 2 inches above soil level.

-At the same time top dress the row with a good general fertilizer and mulch the bed with a thick layer of rotted manure/compost to encourage a good supply of shoots next year.
+At the same time top dress the row with a good general fertiliser and mulch the bed with a thick layer of rotted manure/compost to encourage a good supply of shoots next year.

 Harvesting: